Miss Universe Malaysia 2022

 Miss Universe Malaysia 2022 was the 55th edition of the Miss Universe Malaysia pageant which was held on 7 October 2022 at M Resort and Hotel, Damansara, Kuala Lumpur.
 Miss Universe Malaysia 2020, Francisca Luhong James crowned Cheam Wei Yeng at the end of the event.
 She represented Malaysia in Miss Universe 2022.

 Background

 Location and date

 Beauty camp of Miss Universe Malaysia 2022 was held from June until October.

-On 8 September 2022, it was confirmed via Miss Universe Malaysia Instagram that the finale will take place at a new 5-star well-connected luxurious escape M Resort and Hotel conveniently nestled in the green belt of Damansara in Kuala Lumpur on 7 October 2022.
+On 8 September 2022, it was confirmed via Miss Universe Malaysia Instagram that the finale will take place at a new Resort and Hotel in the green belt of Damansara in Kuala Lumpur on 7 October 2022.

 The Next Miss Universe Malaysia Reality Show

 Sixth-webisodes of reality show entitled "The Next Miss Universe Malaysia 2022" was released via YouTube on Miss Universe Malaysia Channel.

 Pageant

 Gala Night

 On 8 September 2022, the organization announced that the gala night will be held at M Resort and Hotel in Kuala Lumpur.
 Due to organisers not getting approval from the Kuala Lumpur City Hall, the swimsuit competition for this edition has been cancelled.